linode/docs/docs/guides/kubernetes/kubernetes-vs-nomad/index.md

 Nomad is part of the HashiCorp ecosystem, making it easy to integrate with HashiCorp's other tools, like Consul, Terraform, and Vault.

-Nomad's rise has been relatively recent, and discussions have often centered around Nomad as a simplified Kubernetes alternative.
+Discussions around Nomad have centered around Nomad as a simplified Kubernetes alternative.
 However, Nomad's flexibility makes it stand out on its own.
 Nomad can handle scheduling and management for highly scalable clusters, and can work with applications that are containerized, non-containerized, or a mix.
 What's more, it can accomplish all of this across a wider range of systems.

 Learn more about Nomad and how it operates in our tutorial [How to Use Nomad for Container Orchestration](/docs/guides/using-nomad-for-orchestration/).